 Finally, to get more information about this method, we recommend you read OpenVPN’s helpful tutorials on how to do this on Windows PCs.

 When to Set Up a Home VPN Server?

 There are numerous good reasons why setting up a VPN server is an excellent idea.
 However, you should know that this solution won’t meet the needs of every possible type of user.
 So, let’s see why and when setting up a home VPN server is a good idea.

-- You want to access your Web connection from elsewhere: There are two types of users who could greatly benefit from private VPN servers, and those are small business owners and frequent travelers.
+- You want to access your Web connection from elsewhere: Two types of users could greatly benefit from private VPN servers, and those are small business owners and frequent travelers.
 You can allow your employees to log-in to your private VPN network when outside the office.
-And travelers can log-in to their private VPNs to continue using the websites that might be not accessible everywhere.
+And travelers can log-in to their private VPNs to continue using the websites that might not be accessible everywhere.

 - You’re curious about how VPNs work: There are several different ways to set up a VPN server at your home.
 You can use a capable router, your computer, or even a Raspberry Pi device.
 And there are also numerous cloud hosting providers, allowing you to fine-tune your user experience and your expenses.

 When NOT to Set Up a Home VPN Server?